-- 2.1 In line with the safeguarding Principles of the Care Act 2014 (empowerment, prevention, proportionality, protection, partnership and accountability), professionals should always: - Share key information appropriately and often.
+- 2.1 In line with the safeguarding Principles of the Care Act 2014 (empowerment, prevention, proportionality, protection, partnership and accountability), professionals should always: - Proactively seek to 'problem solve' in the best interest of the service user. - Share key information appropriately and often.
 There can be no justification for failing to share information that will allow action to be taken to protect an adult. - Seek to resolve the issue quickly and at the practice/operational rather than the management level. - Ensure that professional differences do not place adults at further risk by obscuring the focus on the adult or delay decision making. - Keep focus on the adult's safety and welfare at all times. - Familiarise themselves with the escalation routes within their agency for resolution and escalation. - Ensure accurate and contemporary recording on the adult's file of key decisions and conversations in relation to the resolution process. - Stay proactively involved; safeguarding is everyone's responsibility. - Use RSAB resolution process when necessary set out below in Section 4.